kieranjol/ffv1-frontend/README.md

 8. A terminal window will pop up when transcoding, and when complete, you should find a new file next to your source file with the extension '.mkv'
 <br>

+#Details:

+1. GUI is generated using py-qt.
+2. Binaries created with pyinstaller
+3. The FFV1 files have the following features: Intra Frame, Version 3, embedded framecrc checksums.

 Future plans: Compile to exe/app and transcode from ffv1 -> prores/h264<br>

 Code initially adapted from this great article (comments remain for now) https://nikolak.com/pyqt-qt-designer-getting-started/ <br>

-many thanks to @euanc for help/inspiration: https://github.com/euanc/DiskFormatID
+many thanks to @euanc for help/inspiration: https://github.com/euanc/DiskFormatID b